moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~

 In this specification, both the Track Namespace and the Track Name are
-not constrained to a specific type of encoding.
-They carry a range of
+not constrained to a specific encoding.
+They carry a sequence of
 bytes and any comparison between two Track Namespaces/Track Names is
 done simply by exact compare of the bytes.
 Higher level specifications
 may constrain the information in these fields to UTF-8 or portions of